-This kind of “hands-free” income isn't easy to create (especially in the beginning), but if you take the time to seek out the right rental properties and buy them the right way, you can experience this amazing phenomenon for yourself.
+This kind of hands-free income isn't easy to create (especially in the beginning), but if you take the time to seek out the right rental properties and buy them the right way, you can experience this amazing phenomenon for yourself.
 If you ever do, you'll see what I mean – it's a beautiful thing!

 The End Goal

-As of today, if I had to show you how I envisioned my life panning out over the next 20 – 30 years, this is probably the best representation of how I'd like to see my global income when all is said and done:
+If I had to show you how I envisioned my life panning out over the next 20 – 30 years, this is probably the best representation of how I'd like to see my global income when all is said and done:

 How Is Your Time Spent?

 Sometimes it can be illuminating to see these things side-by-side (and I have to be honest – it was actually pretty revealing for me as I created these three pie charts for this blog post).
-Just take a minute and think about your daily activities… what are you doing with your daily life?
+Just take a minute and think about your daily activities… what are you doing with your life?
 Are you moving towards the destination you want to reach?